 There are a thousand nursing careers out there, but most people only know of a handful.
-And there’s no telling where your career might take you when searching for a nursing job that involves travel.
-Fortunately, if you crave adventure and want to work somewhere other than in a hospital, there’s a place for you!
+And there’s no telling where your career might take you when searching for a unique nursing job that involves travel.
+Fortunately, if you crave adventure and want to work somewhere other than in a hospital, there’s a place for you.

 Flight nurses work with other trained medical professionals and accompany patients as they are transported by aircraft.
 Most of these patients require advanced critical care and the flight nurses are ultimately responsible for all direct patient care during transportation.
 Flight nursing is especially beneficial for rural areas that don’t have medical resources for emergencies that larger metropolitan areas do.

 To become a flight nurse, you need three to five years of combined ICU/ER experience and certification as a Certified Flight Registered Nurse (CFRN).
 Some knowledge of navigation and flight is always preferred for this always exciting gig.

 Nurses who want a one-of-a-kind career experience should look into cruise ship nursing.
 Cruise ships are similar to small cities floating in the water with an average of around 3,000 guests, not counting the crew that works on the ship full-time.
 Cruise lines usually employ a team of nurses to treat all types of ailments, sicknesses, and health problems that may occur.
 Common issues like bad sunburns and seasickness could be followed up by a passenger suffering from cardiac arrest.